-Most interestingly, while lepton flavor changing neutral currents are strongly suppressed by the neutrino mass-squared difference in the SM~\cite{Petcov:1976ff,Hernandez-Tome:2018fbq}, the lepton flavor number in neutral currents can be effectively violated at tree-level by the ALPs~\cite{Batell:2009jf,Freytsis:2009ct,Izaguirre:2016dfi,Altmannshofer:2019yji,Albrecht:2019zul,Gavela:2019wzg,Dobrich:2018jyi}.
-Recent studies show that large parameter space of flavor violated ALPs can offers qualitatively new ways to explain the anomalies related to the magnetic and electric dipole moments of the muon and electron~\cite{Bauer:2019gfk,Escribano:2020wua,Endo:2020mev,Iguro:2020rby}.
+More interestingly, while lepton flavor changing neutral currents in the SM are strongly suppressed by the neutrino mass-squared differences~\cite{Petcov:1976ff,Hernandez-Tome:2018fbq}, but can be effectively violated at tree-level by the ALPs~\cite{Batell:2009jf,Freytsis:2009ct,Izaguirre:2016dfi,Altmannshofer:2019yji, Albrecht:2019zul,Gavela:2019wzg,Dobrich:2018jyi}.
+Recent studies showed that large parameter space of flavor violated ALP can offer qualitatively new ways to explain anomalies related to the magnetic and electric dipole moments of the muon and electron~\cite{Bauer:2019gfk,Escribano:2020wua,Endo:2020mev,Iguro:2020rby}.
 However, it was shown that in case of $m_{a} > m_{\tau}$, a simultaneous explanation of both anomalies in terms of flavor-violating ALP couplings to $\tau$-lepton is not possible due to relatively large contribution to $\mu \to e \gamma $, unless there is a large hierarchy between couplings of electron and muon to the $\tau$-lepton~\cite{Bauer:2019gfk}.
-Similar situation happens for the case $ m_{\mu} < m_{a} < m_{\tau}$.
+Similar situation happens in the case of $m_{\mu} < m_{a} < m_{\tau}$.
 In case of that $2m_{e} < m_{a} < m_{\mu}$, flavor diagonal contributions have to be dominant in order to account for these two anomalies simultaneously, and the ALP couplings to electron should be larger than the ALP couplings to muon with opposite sign~\cite{Bauer:2019gfk}.
-If the ALP is ultra light, flavor-violating ALP couplings can never give correct contributions to the anomalies, and hence can put strong limits on the corresponding couplings ~\cite{Coriano:2021pjr,Hsu:2020ikn,Brzeminski:2020uhm,Ng:2020ruv,Norton:2020ert,Rogers:2020ltq,Dev:2020kgz,Gonzalez:2020fdy}.
-In this case, flavor violated decay modes $\tau \to \ell a$ can provide direct measurement on the relevant flavor violation parameters.
-However, It is challenging to distinguishing signal events because more than one neutrino appear in the final state of the irreducible backgrounds $ \tau^{\pm} \to \ell^{\pm} \bar{\nu}_{\ell}\nu_{\tau}$.
-The ARGUS collaboration studied these channels, and an upper limit $\sim 2\%$ are obtained by tagging one side of the $\tau$-lepton pair decaying in 3-prong mode~\cite{Albrecht:1995ht}.
-The $3-1$ prong searching method is also used by the Belle II experiment~\cite{Abe:2010gxa,Villanueva:2018pbk,Konno:2020+A,Kou:2018nap}.
-However, number of events is significantly reduced because of small branching fraction of the 3-prong decay channel.
-Some new methods are proposed~\cite{DeLaCruz-Burelo:2020ozf,Xiang:2016jni,Christensen:2014yya}, but still rely on double-side tagging of the $\tau$-lepton.
-Measuring total cross section and/or decay rates are ineffective due to the huge irreducible background $ \tau^{\pm} \to \ell^{\pm} \bar{\nu}_{\ell}\nu_{\tau}$.
-This is also the reason that experimental bounds on the decay modes $\ell^{'\pm} \to a \ell^{\pm} $ are much weaker than other flavor violated processes~\cite{Cornella:2019uxs}.
+If the ALP is ultra light, flavor-violating ALP couplings can never give correct contributions to the anomalies, and hence can put strong limits on the corresponding couplings~\cite{Coriano:2021pjr,Hsu:2020ikn,Brzeminski:2020uhm,Ng:2020ruv, Norton:2020ert,Rogers:2020ltq,Dev:2020kgz,Gonzalez:2020fdy}.
+In this case, flavor violated decay modes $\tau \to \ell a$ can provide direct measurement on the relevant parameters.
+However, It is challenging to distinguish signals from the irreducible backgrounds, $ \tau^{\pm} \to \ell^{\pm} \bar{\nu}_{\ell}\nu_{\tau}$, where more than one neutrino appear in the final state.